Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Gabriel Moreno At The Plate

-- Moreno is hitting .261 with four doubles, a home run and a walk.
+- Moreno is batting .240 with four doubles, a home run and a walk.

-- Moreno has picked up a hit in 64.3% of his 14 games this year, with at least two hits in 21.4% of them.
+- Moreno has picked up a hit in 60.0% of his 15 games this year, with multiple hits in 20.0% of those games.

+- He has hit a long ball in one of 15 games, and in 1.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.